 Man inserting using an ATM card

 And this happens because the card links to your bank account.
 But, it's impossible to use your ATM card for other purposes asides from withdrawal.
-Also, it means that you can't gain any overdraft facility on the card.
+Also, you can't gain any overdraft facility on the card.

 On the other hand, the debit card allows you to perform different functions like clearing utility bills, withdrawing cash, shopping offline, etc.